Communist Party of Turkmenistan (1998)

 The original Communist Party of Turkmenistan was founded when Turkmenistan became a Republic in 1924.
 It was dissolved in December 1991 and reconstituted as the Democratic Party of Turkmenistan that has ruled the country since then.

-In 1992 an Organizing Committee for the Restoration of the Communist Party was founded but the party was not legalized.
-In 1998 a constituent congress of the TKP was held and until 2002 it operated semi-legally.
+In 1992, an Organizing Committee for the Restoration of the Communist Party was founded but the party was not legalized.
+In 1998, a constituent congress of the TKP was held and until 2002 it operated semi-legally.
 In that period Serdar Rahimow, a former ambassador to Pakistan became the leader of the KPT and the party became a member of the UCP-CPSU.
-In 2002 the regime claimed that a terrorist attack on the president Saparmurat Niyazov had taken place.
+On 25 November 2002, President Saparmurat Niyazov's motorcade was fired upon at about 7 a.m. in downtown Ashgabat.
 Some sixty persons were arrested, among them Serdar Rahimow, and sentenced to long prison sentences.
-Since then the TKP went into deep underground.
+Since then the TKP went deep underground.